Siegallab/PIE/docs/source/full_experiment.rst

-Running PIE multi-image experiments
+Running PIE timelapse experiments
 ===================================

-Setting up multi-image experiments
+Setting up timelapse experiments
 ----------------------------------

 New setup files can also be created using the ``run_setup_wizard`` command, which walks the user through all the key parameters to enter one-by-one.
 This is recommended for users running new experiment types for the first time.